Fodense/CRUDApp_v2-Java-Hibernate/README.md

 # CRUDApp_v2
-It is a very simple application where i used Java, Hibernate, Maven.
+It is a very simple application where i used Java, Hibernate, Maven and MySQL.